The truth about done-for-you health content

 You get the picture.
 We wear many hats when we’re running our businesses.
 And that takes a lot of different skills.

-I don’t know about you, but when I went to nutrition school, I wasn’t that interested in (nor did I learn) the basics of bookkeeping or social media management or graphic/website design.
+I don’t know about you, but when I went to nutrition school, I wasn’t that interested in (nor did I learn) the basics of bookkeeping, social media management, nor graphic/website design.

-So, this is why I think “done for you” content rocks – because you don’t have to create it yourself.Done for you health content rocks because YOU don't have to create it yourself.
+So, this is why I think done-for-you content rocks (for some people) – because YOU don’t have to create it yourself.Done for you health content rocks because YOU don't have to create it yourself.
 Click To Tweet

 To be honest, I keep farming out more and more things for my biz.
 Sometimes because they’re not my passion or zone of genius.
 Most times it’s because I frankly suck at them and hate doing them.

-I stopped pushing myself to do something I wasn’t good at
+I stopped pushing myself to do stuff I wasn’t good at

 Example 1 – I was a nutritionist

-Last year I was a nutritionist.
-Now I’m a health writer, content specialist, and credibility expert.
-This is what I love to do.
+Three years ago I was a nutritionist.
+Now I’m a health writer, blogging expert, and research nerd.
+These are what I love to do.
 And I’m freaking good at it.
-(Oh, and I’ve been researching/writing science-based health info since I started university – it’s not a new skill of mine.) 😉
+(Oh, and I’ve been researching/writing science-based health info since I started university a long time ago – it’s not a new skill of mine.) 😉

-I LOVE working with information more than working with people.
-I’d rather research and write health topics all day than muddle my way through someone’s diet journals or practice food photography.
+I’d rather research and write health topics All.
+Day.
+Long. rather than muddle my way through someone’s diet journals or practice food photography.

-And I have tonnes of respect for you who are absolutely fabulous at coaching and being health mentors for your clients.
-I can imagine how it feels when someone tells you that they’ve met their health goals, they’re feeling so much better, and they actually love your recipes.
-That your professional recommendations and support with a new nutrition and lifestyle plan has benefited them immensely. #yayyou
+And I have tons of respect if you are absolutely fabulous at coaching and being a health mentor for your clients.
+I can imagine how it feels when someone tells you that they’ve met their health goals, they’re feeling so much better, and they actually looove your recipes.
+That your professional recommendations and support with a new nutrition and lifestyle plan has benefited them immensely.

 Example 2 – I was a graphic designer (LOL)